 Performance outcomes Acceptable outcomes Applicant response PO1 The extent and location of potential or actual acid sulfate soils is accurately identified.
 AO1.1 No excavation or filling occurs on the site. or AO1.2 An acid sulfate soils investigation is undertaken.
 Note - Planning scheme policy SC 6.12- Potential and actual acid sulfate soils provides guidance on preparing an acid sulfate soils investigation.
-The application does not propose any significant physical development in areas identified as being subject to acid sulphate soils.
+The proposal is unlikely to result in significant disturbance of acid sulphate soils.
 PO2 Development avoids disturbing potential acid sulfate soils or actual acid sulfate soils, or is managed to avoid or minimise the release of acid and metal contaminants.
-AO2.1 The disturbance of potential acid sulfate soils or actual acid sulfate soils is avoided by: (a) not excavating, or otherwise removing, soil or sediment identified as containing potential or actual acid sulfate soils; (b) not permanently or temporarily extracting groundwater that results in the aeration of previously saturated acid sulfate soils; (c) not undertaking filling that results in: (d) actual acid sulfate soils being moved below the water table; (e) previously saturated acid sulfate soils being aerated. or AO2.2 The disturbance of potential acid sulfate soils or The application does not propose any significant physical development in areas identified as being subject to acid sulphate soils. actual acid sulfate soils is undertaken in accordance with an acid sulfate soils management plan and avoids the release of metal contaminants by: (a) neutralising existing acidity and preventing the generation of acid and metal contaminants;
+AO2.1 The disturbance of potential acid sulfate soils or actual acid sulfate soils is avoided by: (a) not excavating, or otherwise removing, soil or sediment identified as containing potential or actual acid sulfate soils; (b) not permanently or temporarily extracting groundwater that results in the aeration of previously saturated acid sulfate soils; (c) not undertaking filling that results in: (d) actual acid sulfate soils being moved below the water table; (e) previously saturated acid sulfate soils being aerated.
+Or AO2.2 The disturbance of potential acid sulfate soils or The proposal is unlikely to result in significant disturbance of acid sulphate soils. actual acid sulfate soils is undertaken in accordance with an acid sulfate soils management plan and avoids the release of metal contaminants by: (a) neutralising existing acidity and preventing the generation of acid and metal contaminants;

 Performance outcomes Acceptable outcomes Applicant response (b) preventing the release of surface or groundwater flows containing acid and metal contaminants into the environment; (c) preventing the in situ oxidisation of potential acid sulfate soils and actual acid sulfate soils through ground water level management; (d) appropriately treating acid sulfate soils before disposal occurs on or off site; (e) documenting strategies and reporting requirements in an acid sulfate soils environmental management plan.
 Note - Planning scheme policy SC 6.12 - Acid sulfate soils provides guidance on preparing an acid sulfate soils management plan.
 PO3 No environmental harm is caused as a result of exposure to potential acid sulfate soils or actual acid sulfate soils.
 AO3 No acceptable outcomes are prescribed.
-The application does not propose any significant physical development in areas identified as being subject to acid sulphate soils.
+The proposal is unlikely to result in significant disturbance of acid sulphate soils.